-It may be that there is no concern at all, and routine eye examinations are all that is required, it may be that regular MYHA Myopia Assessments are a good idea, or it may be that the early signs of myopia have been spotted and it’s time to start myopia management.
+It may be that there is no concern and routine eye examinations are all that is required.
+It may be that regular MYHA Myopia Assessments are a good idea, or it may be that the early signs of Myopia have been spotted and it’s time to start myopia management.

 Whatever the outcome you will be confident that you are making an informed decision based upon the very best information available.

 Thankfully, the solutions for myopia management are very simple and readily available.